Close Menu

 “Our system of democracy is a true treasure, and I have always regarded it as a great honour to be able to advocate for the needs and desires of our city, our region, and our province,” he wrote.

-Bradley is recognized as having the second-longest term for an MPP in Ontario history: an impressive span of 41 years.
-He follows only Harry Nixon, who served in provincial parliament from 1919 until his death in 1962.
+Bradley is recognized as having the second-longest term as an MPP in Ontario history: an impressive total of 41 years.
+He’s only behind Harry Nixon, who served in provincial parliament from 1919 until his death in 1962.

 Source link